Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Are there many Americans buying property and living in Nigeria in 2026?

-The neighborhoods with the highest concentration of American expats and property owners in Nigeria include Ikoyi, Victoria Island, and Lekki Phase 1 in Lagos, as well as Maitama, Asokoro, and Wuse 2 in Abuja.
+The neighborhoods in Nigeria where American expats and property owners are most concentrated include Ikoyi, Victoria Island, Lekki Phase 1, and Oniru in Lagos, as well as Maitama, Asokoro, and Wuse 2 in Abuja, because these areas offer better security, infrastructure, and access to international schools.

 Do foreigners have the same buying rights as locals in Nigeria?